Buckcherry: 2014–2020: Fuck EP, Rock 'N' Roll and Warpaint

-Hellbound, Vol. 10 and Roar Like Thunder: 2021–present
+2021–present: Hellbound, Vol. 10 and Roar Like Thunder

 On April 21, 2021, Buckcherry announced their ninth album Hellbound (released on June 25, 2021, through Earache Records and Round Hill Records), along with the release of the single "So Hott" and its accompanying video (which was nominated for Classic Rock magazine's Track Of The Week) and the announcement of a North American tour with dates from June 2021 - November 2021.
 Hellbound was produced by Marti Frederiksen (who has previously collaborated with Aerosmith, Def Leppard, Jonny Lang and Sheryl Crow - he's "like the sixth member of Aerosmith," said Buckcherry guitarist Stevie D) and is being sold on a variety of collectable vinyl (pink, yellow and orange via Earache Records and black and clear smoke vinyl via Round Hill Records).

 In November 2024, it was announced that the band had entered the studio in Nashville with producer Marti Frederiksen to record their eleventh album.
 The band's eleventh studio album, Roar Like Thunder, was released on June 13, 2025.
 The album was preceded by the title track and "Come On" as the first two singles.
+In promotion for the record, Buckcherry announced the Roar Like Thunder Tour for the summer of 2026.
+On August 21, 2026, their tour bus was involved in a fatal crash on I-26 near Spartanburg, South Carolina.
+A pedestrian involved in a single car crash was attempting to crawl from their wrecked vehicle when they were hit and killed by another vehicle, which then resulted in a multi-vehicle pile up.
+This occurred right in front of the band's bus, which rolled right into the wreck.
+All members of the band survived and walked away from the crash unharmed.
+The band expressed their grief and sadness over the victim, then announced the tour would continue on as planned.

+Influences

+Buckcherry have cited influences including Soundgarden, Aerosmith, the Rolling Stones, AC/DC, Rage Against the Machine, Metallica, Love/Hate, Yazoo, Prince, Lionel Richie, Stone Temple Pilots, Kiss, Ian Astbury, Jack White, Led Zeppelin, Van Halen, Urge Overkill, the Sex Pistols, the Bottle Rockets, Howlin’ Wolf, Bruce Springsteen, Ben Harper, Muddy Waters, Otis Redding, Carole King, the Faces, Subhumans, Toy Dolls, Minor Threat and Black Flag.